TrellixVulnTeam/.dots_N1EN/vim-plugins/start/nvim-treesitter/README.md

   -- List of parsers to ignore installing (for "all") ignore_install = { "javascript" },

+  ---- If you need to change the installation directory of the parsers (see -> Advanced Setup) -- parser_install_dir = "/some/path/to/store/parsers", -- Remember to run vim.opt.runtimepath:append("/some/path/to/store/parsers")!

   highlight = {
     -- `false` will disable the whole extension enable = true,